MidnightInAPythonWorld/MidnightInAPythonWorld/README.md

  - Python, MongoDB, Django

 Domains of Expertise:
-  - Cyber Security, OSINT, all things TCP/IP
+  - Cyber Security, TCP/IP

 Also interested in:
-- Web Security, Finance
+- Web Security, Finance, OSINT

 Current Projects:
 - Working on a Python project and exploring Open Source Cyber Reporting.
 Just a tradecraft project to practice AWS, ML, data structures and algorithms, and NLP.